 Johanna Greeson is an Associate Professor at the University of Pennsylvania School of Social Policy & Practice where she is the Director of the Child Well-Being & Child Welfare Specialization (CW2) for advanced year MSW students.
 She assumed the role of Managing Faculty Director in spring 2020.
 Her published work includes scholarly articles and book chapters on natural mentoring, evidence-based practices for older youth in foster care, including independent living programs, residential group care, intensive in-home therapy, and interventions that target education, employment, housing, health/mental health, and relationships.
 She has also published on low-income homeownership, child/adolescent traumatic stress, and domestic minor sex trafficking.
-Her work has been cited over 1,700 times in the scientific, peer-reviewed literature.
+Her work has been cited over 3,000 times in the scientific, peer-reviewed literature.
 Dr. Greeson has developed a theory-based and research-informed intervention for older youth in foster care, Caring Adults ‘R’ Everywhere (C.A.R.E.), focused on the cultivation of resilience through the development of supportive adult relationships for older youth in care.
-Dr. Greeson is also the co-developer of Youth Matters: Philly (YMP), a web-based, mapping app that is designed to connect vulnerable and at-risk youth, like those exiting foster care or who are homeless, in Philadelphia with needed resources, like shelter, food, and clothing.
 She received her PhD in Social Work from the University of North Carolina-Chapel Hill in 2009.

 Cindy W. Christian, MD holds the Anthony A. Latini Endowed Chair in the Prevention of Child Abuse and Neglect at the Children’s Hospital of Philadelphia.
 She is a Professor of Pediatrics and Associate Dean for Admissions at the Perelman School of Medicine at The University of Pennsylvania.
 Dr. Christian completed her pediatric residency and child abuse pediatrics fellowship at The Children’s Hospital of Philadelphia, where she has spent her career.
 Dr. Christian devotes much of her clinical and academic work to the care of abused children.
 She is a member of the American Academy of Pediatrics’ section on Child Abuse and Neglect, and served as the former Chair of the Academy’s Committee on Child Abuse and Neglect.
 Dr. Christian is a founding member of the Ray E. Helfer Society, and is a member of a number of other local and national organizations devoted to the care of abused and neglected children.
 In 2007, Dr. Christian was named Pennsylvania Pediatrician of the Year by the PA Chapter of the American Academy of Pediatrics.
 In 2010, Dr. Christian was appointed as the first medical director for the Philadelphia Department of Human Services, leading the development of policies and strategies to improve the health of Philadelphia’s dependent children.
 Dr. Christian was appointed by Governor Corbett to the Pennsylvania Task Force on Child Protection.